 In addition to our eco-lawn, traditional grass seed and wildflower seed mixes, we also sell soil amendments and fertilizers that we do not sell online.

 Pro Time Grass Straw Mulch

-The top dressing of choice – organic, biodegradable, and an Oregon product.
-A by-product of the grass seed industry, this mulch is weed-free, holds moisture and protects new seed plantings.
+The top dressing of choice – organic, biodegradable, and made in Oregon.
+A by-product of the grass seed industry, our mulch is weed-free, holds moisture and protects new seed plantings.
 Full and half bales available; one full bale covers 1000 square feet.

-Profile Soil Modifier and MVP Turface products are ceramic particles that do not decompose or break down over time.
+Profile soil conditioner products are ceramic particles that do not decompose or break down over time.
 The balanced structure and pore space it creates in any soil is permanent.
 Holding air, water and nutrients at the root zone, its particles act like sponges.
-Our soil modifier products hold their weight in water and then slowly release moisture back into the plants over time; they reduce compaction and improve drainage.
-Pro Time recommends the addition of Profile products to compacted and heavy clay soils for deeper root growth and resistance to drought; in sandy soils, it absorbs water and captures fertilizer nutrients that otherwise would be lost.
-Soil modifiers also works great in garden beds, potted plants and hanging baskets.
+These soil conditioners hold their weight in water and then slowly release moisture back into the plants over time; they reduce compaction and improve drainage.
+We recommend the addition of Profile products to compacted and heavy clay soils for deeper root growth and resistance to drought; in sandy soils, it absorbs water and captures nutrients that otherwise would be lost.
+Soil conditioners also works great in garden beds, potted plants and hanging baskets.

 Pro Time carries assorted fertilizers for all of your lawn needs, including 100% organic Nature Safe fertilizer.

 Annual lime applications are beneficial to our acidic Pacific Northwest lawns by allowing nutrients to be absorbed effectively.